 This loss function is only used with Support Vector Machines or Maximal Margin Classifiers, with classes -1 and 1 ( Not 0 and 1).
 SVM is a machine learning algorithm specially used for binary classification and uses decision boundaries to separate two types.

-For this algorithm, Hinge loss penalizes the wrong predictions as well as the predictions for which the model is less confident.
+But one thing to remember for SVM is that Hinge loss penalizes the wrong predictions and the predictions for which the model is less confident.

-It is a non-differentiable function but possesses convex nature, which helps find the optimal loss.
+It is a non-differentiable function but possesses a convex nature, which helps find the optimal loss.
+The convex nature of the loss function is necessary to have a stable minimum.

 Cost and loss functions are among machine learning interviews' most frequently asked topics.
 Interviewers mainly focus on checking the understanding of how ML works:

 In this article, we learned several loss functions which are highly popular in the machine learning domain.
 We learned different loss functions used in classification: binary cross-entropy, categorical cross-entropy, and the special hinge loss used in Support Vector Machines and Regression: square loss, absolute loss, and Huber loss.
-We hope this has cleared all your confusion about when to choose which loss function.
+This has cleared all the confusion about when to choose which loss function.